dexit/clean-ui/README.md

 # Clean UI

-Take control over the administration dashboard.
-Make the WordPress dashboard prettier and your client happier.
+> Take control over the administration dashboard.

+This WordPress plugin makes the administration dashboard prettier and your client happier.
+It provides better UX experience for your clients in WordPress.

 ## Installation